jobezic/wihan/README.md

 It needs iptables (http://www.netfilter.org/) to work, but don't worry because it is installed in all common Linux distributions.

+For bandwidth throttling it requires the tc command (https://github.com/shemminger/iproute2) but also this is installed by default in all common Linux distributions.

 ### Installing

 Enter the project directory and execute: